Lambda-X/re-complete/README.md

 # re-complete
 re-complete is a text completion library for re-frame applications

-Library provides the possibilty to set `new-item-regex` and `sort-fn` through options.
-Using the `new-item-regex` option, the user can describe which type of characters he wants to ignore at the beginning and at the end of the word.
+Library provides the possibilty to set `exclude-chars` and `sort-fn` through options.
+Using the `exclude-chars` option, the user can describe which type of characters he wants to ignore at the beginning and at the end of the word.

-For example, if the `new-item-regex` has a value `"()"` , the first eligible item of the input to autocomplete will be the first item after the `(` ,or `)`.
+For example, if the `exclude-chars` has a value `"()"` , the first eligible item of the input to autocomplete will be the first item after the `(` ,or `)`.

 ![alt tag](http://s21.postimg.org/hc3lopv6v/Screen_Shot_2016_03_14_at_15_13_14.png)

-If the `new-item-regex` is not set, the first item of the input to autocomplete in this particular case is `(`.
+If the `exclude-chars` is not set, the first item of the input to autocomplete in this particular case is `(`.
 The list of the items to autocomplete is empty because in my autocompletion-data I don't have any words starting on `(`.

 ![alt tag](http://s14.postimg.org/90jw4k7a9/Screen_Shot_2016_03_14_at_15_13_27.png)